Here's pro streamer Sonja Reid's setup — and how it can boost your WFH game | CNN Underscored

 “It was nice to have an excuse to actually be on my feet, and you have so much more space to play with,” says Reid.
 “It’s been good, just energy-wise and everything.”

-Reid isn’t the only Uplift fan out there — the Uplift V2 Commercial Standing Desk happens to be our pick for the best customizable standing desk you can buy.
-We love it for its wide range of customization options, which include 22 desktop finishes and multiple color options for both the legs and power grommets.
+Reid isn’t the only Uplift fan out there — the Uplift V2-Commercial Standing Desk happens to be our pick for the best customizable standing desk you can buy.
+We love it for its wide range of customization options, which include 22 desktop finishes and multiple colors for both the legs and power grommets.
 It also has a feature-rich keypad that makes it easy to set the desk to the exact height you want.

 “They have these ports on the back [with] a power supply,” says Reid.
 “So I can plug things in really easily.
 You have different memory settings — and yeah, it’s great.”